 Weak or stolen passwords account for more than 80% of company data breaches, so it’s imperative to have a strong password policy to protect your business.
 Left without this guidance, most of your employees aren’t going to use good passwords.

-Even with data breaches and cybersecurity dominating the news, the most popular password in 2022 was “password.”
-The second most common was “123456.”
+Even with data breaches and cybersecurity dominating the news, the most popular password is still “password.”
+The second most common is “123456.”
 Strong password usage is not something you want to leave to employees.
 Fortunately, creating and implementing a good password policy for your small business is easy.

 Tips for Creating a Password Policy